rajkumardubey/DataStructure/README.md

 A graph can contain cycles, which may bring you to the same node again while traversing the graph.
 To avoid processing of same node again, use a boolean array which marks the node after it is processed.
 While visiting the nodes in the layer of a graph, store them in a manner such that you can traverse the corresponding child nodes in a similar order.

-In the earlier diagram, start traversing fromSortedArray 0 and visit its child nodes 1, 2, and 3.
+In the earlier diagram, start traversing from 0 and visit its child nodes 1, 2, and 3.
 Store them in the order in which they are visited.
 This will allow you to visit the child nodes of 1 first (i.e. 4 and 5), then of 2 (i.e. 6 and 7), and then of 3 (i.e. 7) etc.

 To make this process easy, use a queue to store the node and mark it as 'visited' until all its neighbours (vertices that are directly connected to it) are marked.
 The queue follows the First In First Out (FIFO) queuing method, and therefore, the neigbors of the node will be visited in the order in which they were inserted in the node i.e. the node that was inserted first will be visited first, and so on.